This is a wonderful story told to me by Ros, I asked her to put it down in writing and it hasn’t lost any of it’s humour, charm or wonderfulness!

 20 mins later we had smelly clothes tied up in nappy bags, (in our new bag), new clothes to wear and several more outfits as spares.
 Our eldest, by now feeling much better, was running around hiding in the clothes rails and announcing he’s hungry!

 Only 8 days after we met the boys for the first time, we weren’t fully aware of foods they liked!
 But we did know they loved chicken nuggets!
-So McDonalds, here we come!
+So McDonalds (other fast food restaurants are available), here we come!
 Google maps helped us and just half an hour later we were in the restaurant as a family enjoying our idyllic day out!